|

 Macedonia to come to these rich regions of the North American

+continent.
 Unfortunately, Macedonians did not enjoy basic social and

 human rights in the country where they were born, now within the